-1. A computer-implemented method of handling an electronic message at a recipient user device in a networked environment, the electronic message including a message content and a header information that corresponds to the message content, the recipient user device having access to electronic instructions, the method comprising:

-providing a plurality of reduced traceability displays via the recipient user device using a display generator that acts upon a display element of the recipient user device to provide the plurality of reduced traceability displays, the display generator including the electronic instructions, the plurality of reduced traceability displays including a first display presenting a header information of an electronic message received at the recipient user device and a second display presenting a message content of the electronic message, the message content of the electronic message, the message content and the header information having been related to each other using a correlation previously assigned to each of the message content and the header information information;
+1. A computer-implemented method of handling an electronic message at a recipient user mobile device in a networked environment, the electronic message including a message content and a header information that corresponds to the message content, the recipient user mobile device having providing a plurality of reduced traceability displays via the recipient user mobile device using a display generator that acts upon a display element of the recipient user mobile device to provide the plurality of reduced traceability displays, the display generator including the electronic instructions, the plurality of reduced traceability displays including a first display presenting a header information of an electronic message received at the recipient user mobile device and a second display presenting a message content of the electronic message, the message content including a media component;

-receiving a selection by the recipient user via the first display, the selection directed to a portion of a message list corresponding to the header information; and in response to the selection, providing the second display via the recipient user device such that the second display does not include a display of the header information via the second display such that a single screen capture of both the header information and the media component is prevented.
+receiving a selection by the recipient user via the first display, the selection directed to a portion of a message list corresponding to the header information; and providing the second display via the recipient user device such that the second display does not include a display of the header information via the second display such that a single screen capture of both the header information and the media component is prevented.